 The temple is situated in a small village where there are no big restaurants.
 The Temple offers Annadanam to 100 devotees on a daily basis.

-If you are visiting the Temple then do part-take of the meal as it is a superior form of prasadam.
+If you are visiting the Temple then please part-take in the meal as it is a superior form of prasadam.

 Puja Procedure for Ghee Prasadam and Instructions to Take Ghee Prasadam

-The ghee prasadam has to be taken by the couple who are trying to conceive.
+The ghee prasadam is specially meant for couples who are trying to conceive.

-When you visit the temple for ghee prasadam the procedure to obtain it is simple and straightforward.
-You will first have to procure the puja items and the ghee prasadam.
+When you visit the temple to receive the ghee prasadam, the process is simple and straightforward.
+First, you need to acquire the puja items and the ghee prasadam.

-The puja items are available just outside the temple and the ghee prasadam is available inside the temple at the counter near the administrative office.
-Once this is done you can go directly and have darshan of Lord Mulaivananathar.
-After offering pujas at the Shiva sannidhi you can then move on to the Amman
+The puja items are available just outside the temple, while the ghee prasadam can be obtained from the counter near the administrative office inside the temple.
+Once you have these, you can proceed to have darshan of Lord Mulaivananathar.
+After offering your prayers at the Shiva sannidhi, you can then move on to the Amman sannidhi.

-Once you have finished the archanai, the priest will instruct you to smear some ghee on the steps of the sannidhi.
+After completing the archanai, the priest will guide you to apply some ghee on the steps of the sannidhi.

-The ghee prasadam that you got will be placed at the feet of Amman and returned to you at the end of the puja.
+The ghee prasadam you received will be placed at the feet of Amman and returned to you at the end of the puja.

-If the couple feels like they can offer other additional offerings at the temple like Annadanam, Thulabaram, Tonsuring of hair etc.
+If desired, couples can also make additional offerings at the temple such as Annadanam, Thulabaram, or hair tonsuring.

-If a couple cannot visit the temple personally it is ok to get the prasadam through other people.
+If a couple is unable to visit the temple in person, it is acceptable to receive the prasadam through a trusted individual.

-In the period of these 48 days, it is good if the couple can recite the Garbarakshambigai mantras.
-If time permits the mantras can be chanted 108 times after morning or evening puja.
-If there is insufficient time then please chant as many times as is possible for you.
+During these 48 days, it is beneficial if the couple can recite the Garbarakshambigai mantras.
+Ideally, chant the mantras 108 times after the morning or evening puja.
+If time is limited, chant as many times as possible for you.

-You can listen to and download the audio songs of Garbarakshambigai Amman.
+You can also listen to and download the audio songs of Garbarakshambigai Amman.

-Please note that there are no other rules for chanting mantra.
-Please chant as you would chant any other mantra/sloka in the presence of Amman’s photo or keeping Amman’s thoughts in your mind.
+Please note that there are no specific rules for chanting the mantras.
+Simply chant them as you would any other mantra or sloka, either in the presence of Amman’s photo or by focusing on Amman’s divine presence in your mind.

 You can read testimonials of people who have taken ghee prasadam here